 The park has four main areas, Totside for the under-fives, FlipSlide BoardRider, a tipping bucket, slides and hundreds of fountains and seating.
 Evening light shows will be held every Friday and Saturday at 7.30pm.

 Hervey Bay Historical Village and Museum

-THE Hervey Bay Historical Village and Museum has 21 historical buildings and is home to more than 12,000 items and often hosts interactive displays and demonstrations.
+THE Hervey Bay Historical Village and Museum boasts 21 historical buildings, is home to more than 12,000 items and often hosts interactive displays and demonstrations.

 Fraser Coast Cultural Centre Holiday Fun

 THERE are some awesome events and activities on these school holidays.